testproject-io/python-opensdk/README.rst

         # Your test code goes here
         driver.quit()

+> If a token is specified in both the driver constructor and in an environment variable, the token in the environment will be the one used.

 TestProject Agent
 -----------------
 By default, drivers communicate with the local Agent listening on http://localhost:8585.